Organization & Admin

 User Actions

-• Edit — Change the user's role or team assignment.
+• Edit — Change the user's name, email, password, roles, and teams.

 Important: